I was in London looking for inspiration when a queen spoke to me.

 From there, it was a natural step to search for more anonymous sitters behind the paint and stone.
 It turned out to be a daunting task.
 During those early decades, a chance encounter could put a young sitter on a path to immortality without erasing her anonymity.
 Many of the models were poor, their names unrecorded, and no amount of research will resurrect them to a place of recognition.
 When I did succeed, it was satisfying to hold even the slightest identity up to the light.

 In the end, I found the most satisfaction in researching that strata of models whose names are attributed to works without much personal context.
 They come alive in the details, hidden in century-old newspaper articles, correspondence and books long out of print.
-I marvel at Duncan Grant's stolid-looking portrait of Iris Tree, painted in 1915 (Reading Museum and Town Hall
+I marvel at Duncan Grant's stolid-looking portrait of Iris Tree, painted in 1915 (Reading Museum and Town Hall), because that same year the wild child scolded a much older Clive Bell for ignoring her, writing, 'You are a very foolish man to have rejected the steely sword-play of my glances…' Ah, teenage angst!

 Another painting, this one of Lydia Lopokova by William Roberts (National Portrait Gallery), shows the Russian ballet dancer seated with her husband, John Maynard Keyes.
 She can be forgiven for looking annoyed when you know that their love was an uphill battle against the disapproval of his Bloomsbury circle.
 Virginia Woolf griped that 'Lydia has the soul of a squirrel' and worse.
 Lydia did the sensible thing and de-stressed by dancing naked in the Sussex fields at dawn.